Ball Park Music (album)

-Ball Park Music is the eponymous sixth studio album by Australian indie rock band Ball Park Music.
+Ball Park Music is the sixth studio album by Australian indie rock band Ball Park Music.
 It was written and recorded in Brisbane throughout the 2019–20 Australian bushfire season, and released on 23 October 2020.
 The album was preceded by three singles – "Spark Up!", "Day & Age" and notably "Cherub", which polled at number four in the Triple J Hottest 100 of 2020.

 The record achieved commercial success, debuting at number 2 on the ARIA Albums Chart.
 It was nominated for Australian Album of the Year at the 2020 J Awards and Album of the Year at the 2021 Queensland Music Awards, winning the latter.
 It was further nominated for Best Independent Release and Best Rock Album at the 2021 ARIA Awards.

 Background

 A week prior to the announcement of the album, the band's 2011 single "It's Nice to Be Alive" placed at number 17 in Triple J's Hottest 100 of the 2010s.
 The band's guitarist Dean Hanson discussed the result whilst premiering lead single "Spark Up!" on the station's breakfast program, Breakfast with Sally and Erica, stating: "[It's] so good.
 We could not be happier to see the company that our little song is in, with some big hitters of the decade.
 I think we all know we're in a simulation at the moment but that solidifies it for us."